RicherMans/UIT_Mobile/README.md

 * A model delay of 1s, which provides a reasonable user-experience (compared to most transformers in the field).
 * All models are fast on mobile devices and can be used for online audio tagging.

-We evaluated all three proposed UiT models on differnt mobile hardware, where TC-Resnet8 is a KWS "speed topline" and MobileNetV2 is an an Audio tagging baseline:
+We evaluated all three proposed UiT models on different mobile hardware in regards to speed (ms), where TC-Resnet8 is a KWS "speed topline" and MobileNetV2 is an an Audio tagging baseline:

 | Model      | SD865 | SD888 | G90T | MT700 |